 When the clientCertForOpAppAit attribute is specified as true, then the OpApp AIT URL(s) shall request but not require a client certificate as described in section D.5.
-For the purposes of this paragraph, the OpApp AIT URL(s) for a particular test case are the URLs that are used as "from" URLs on an name>/StubOpApps/packages/<name>.pkg, as described in section D.3.3.2 Stub OpApp package locations, for the stub OpApps that are configured using <stubOpApp> tags in that particular test case.
-When this flag is true, a test harness may choose to request client certificates for all possible OpApp package URLs, even URLs not used by that particular test case, if that make it easier for the test harness implementer.
+For the purposes of this paragraph, the OpApp AIT URL(s) for a particular test case are the URLs that are used as "from" URLs on an <opAppAitDiscoveryCustom> or <opAppAitDiscoveryCustom><redirect> tag in that test case.
+When this flag is true, a test harness may choose to request client certificates for all possible OpApp AIT URLs, even URLs not used by that particular test case, if that make it easier for the test harness implementer.